mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 Owner: Martyn
 Resolve Python issue with LaTeX in VSI

-##### Implement a 2D text filter for Peaks in Splatterplot
-Owner:
-Utkarsh has provided us with a demo for displaying 2D text on a 3D rendered environment.
-This needs to be integrated with the PeaksViewer in Splatterplot mode (Anton has the demo code).

 ##### Check if items of the Kitware contract have been implemented
 Owner:
 Go through the list of deliverables and check if they have been implemented (see contract)